umartechboy/FivePointNineUpdateServer/README.md

 ## 1. Installing a Package ##
 ### Option 1 -- Using Qosain Package Explorer ###
-1. Download the Qosain Package Manager from [this GitHub link](https://raw.githubusercontent.com/umartechboy/FivePointNineUpdateServer/master/QosainPackageManager.exe "Download Qosain Package Manager now").  (**Note:** don't rename the file after downloading)
+1. Download the Qosain Package Manager from [this GitHub link](https://github.com/umartechboy/FivePointNineUpdateServer/raw/master/PackageExplorer/QosainPackageExplorer.exe"Download Qosain Package Manager now").  (**Note:** don't rename the file after downloading)
+**Note: Your browser and windows may give a warning against the file being downloaded.
+This is pretty usual when downloading executable files from GitHub and you need to force it to use the the file anyways.**
 2. Run the program and use the search button to search for your desired package.
 For convenience, the search bar supports wildcards.
 This means that you can search for your package without entering the exact name.
 For example, To search for a package named Qosain PhysLogger Desktop, the search string **qos** * **phys** * **desk** or even **qosa** * **phy**  will make the results include our desired package.
 3. Press the "Install" button to open up the installation wizard.
 4. To complete the installation, the wizard provides several installation options like changing the installation directory, letting other users use the same package installation etc.